Introduction to Web Content Categorization

 - The internet is constantly changing: models need to be updated constantly.

-Machine learning and artificial intelligence are central to the web content categorization task.
+AI and Machine Learning are central to web categorization.
 Humans can efficiently annotate some URLs, but it would never be cost effective to have humans classify ALL websites.
 Automation is a must.

 The classification problem can easily be cast as a Bayesian inference problem.
 As a quick overview, Bayesian inference is a statistical method for calculating and updating the probability of a given hypothesis as additional information is gained.
 This form of inference derives its name from Bayes’ theorem—which describes the probability of an event given prior knowledge and conditions.
 For you history buffs, it is named after Thomas Bayes, who is credited for providing the first equation to update the probability of events by accounting for changing evidence.